 6. Notes Payable and Interest Expense

-The following table presents details of our notes payable as of September 30, 2019 and December 31, 2018:
+The following table presents details of our notes payable as of December 31, 2018 and 2017:

 BDC Term Loan

-On April 29, 2016, Livelenz, entered into an amendment of the original agreement dated December 2, 2014 with the Atlantic Canada Opportunities Agency (“ACOA”).
-Under this agreement, repayments began on June 1, 2016, and the note will mature and the commitments will terminate on May 1, 2021.
-The monthly principal payment amount of $3,000 will increase to $3,500 beginning on November 1, 2020.
+On November 6, 2017, Livelenz (a wholly-owned subsidiary of the Company), entered into an amendment of the original agreement dated December 2, 2014 with the Atlantic Canada Opportunities Agency (“ACOA”).
+Under this agreement the note will mature, repayments began on June 1, 2016, and the commitments will terminate on May 1, 2023.

 SVB Working Capital Line of Credit Facility

 In March 2016, we entered into a Working Capital Line of Credit Facility (the “Facility”) with Silicon Valley Bank (“SVB”) to provide up to $2 million to finance our general working capital needs.
 The Facility is funded based on cash on deposit balances and advances against our accounts receivable based on customer invoicing.
 Interest on Facility borrowings is calculated at rates between the prime rate minus 1.75% and prime rate plus 3.75% based on the borrowing base formula used at the time of borrowing.
 The Facility contains standard events of default, including payment defaults, breaches of representations, breaches of affirmative or negative covenants, and bankruptcy.
+During the twelve months ended December 31, 2017, the Company borrowed $1,000,000 under this Facility.
 As of March 31, 2018, this Facility was paid off and closed.

 Under the terms of the Facility, the Company is obligated to pay a commitment fee on the available unused amount of the Facility commitments equal to 0.5% per annum.

-The Company capitalized debt issuance costs of $42,287 as of March 31, 2018 related to the Facility, which have been amortized on a straight-line basis to interest expense over the two-year term of the Facility.
-As of September 30, 2019, the Company has fully amortized these costs.
+The Company capitalized debt issuance costs of $47,287 as of December 31, 2017 related to the Facility, which are being amortized on a straight-line basis to interest expense over the two-year term of the Facility.
+During the twelve months ended December 31, 2018, the company recorded $27,393 of amortization expense.
+As of December 31, 2018, the company has $0 of debt issuance costs remaining.

 Related Party Notes

 During February 2018, we conducted a private placement of Unsecured Promissory Notes (individually, a “Note” and collectively, the “Notes”) in the aggregate principal amount of $1,080,000 to certain investors, officers and directors of the Company.
-Each Note bears interest on the unpaid balance at the rate of fifteen percent (15%) per annum and the principal and accrued interest is due and payable no later than December 1, 2020.
+Each Note bears interest on the unpaid balance at the rate of fifteen percent (15%) per annum and the principal and accrued interest is due and payable no later than December 1, 2018.
 We may prepay any of the Notes without notice, subject to a two percent (2%) pre-payment penalty.
 The Note offer was conducted by our management and there were no commissions paid by us in connection with the solicitation.
-As of September 30, 2019, we have repaid $1,000,000 and have $80,000 as a remaining balance of these notes plus accrued interest of $18,267.
+As of December 31, 2018, we have repaid $1,000,000 and have $80,000 as a remaining balance of these notes.

 The entire disclosure for information about short-term and long-term debt arrangements, which includes amounts of borrowings under each line of credit, note payable, commercial paper issue, bonds indenture, debenture issue, own-share lending arrangements and any other contractual agreement to repay funds, and about the underlying arrangements, rationale for a classification as long-term, including repayment terms, interest rates, collateral provided, restrictions on use of assets and activities, whether or not in compliance with debt covenants, and other matters important to users of the financial statements, such as the effects of refinancing and noncompliance with debt covenants.